diegolinhares/pinscher_invoices/README.md

 ## Notes

-- **Email Visualization with `letter_opener` Gem**: For development purposes, the `letter_opener` gem is used.
+- For development purposes, the `letter_opener` gem is used.
 This allows developers to view the email delivery process as if they were a user, with emails opening in a web browser window.
 It simulates the experience of a user receiving and opening the invoice email in their inbox.

 ## Extensive Use of Hotwire